martinjc/compj-and-dataj-unconf/Readme.md

 * Different calendars can cause issues - what year is it!
     * Also data formats between US and elsewhere
     * ISO date format - YYYY-MM-DD !!! 👍

+## Teaching Data Journalism

+Teaching scientists: "I pushed the button and it didn't work.
+I'll push a different button" Teaching non-scientists: "I pushed the button and it didn't work.
+It's broken"

+Problem solving - how to make students identify problem solving as part of journalism.

+Focus on the story and the message - really difficult to get people to focus on this over the tools.